Women in Senior Leadership

 Lesli E. Skolarus, MD, MS

 Lesli E. Skolarus, MD, MS, is vice chair of Faculty Development for the Ken & Ruth Davee Department of Neurology.
-She is also professor of Stroke & Vascular Neurology within the department.
+She is also chief of Stroke & Vascular Neurology within the department.
 Her research focuses on promoting health equity and improving neurologic outcomes using community-based participatory research, health services research and implementation science approaches.
 Skolarus also serves on the American Neurological Association's Board of Directors; co-chairs the American Neurological Association's IDEAS (Inclusion, Diversity, Equity, Antiracism, Social justice) Task Force; and is a member of the National Institute of Neurological Disorders and Stroke Health Disparities Steering Committee where she co-leads the Social Determinants of Health Framework subcommittee.

 Farzaneh A. Sorond, MD, PhD